System Administration

 System parameters can affect many aspects of daily work in Jobpac.
 For example, parameters can:

-Often, if you see Jobpac behaving differently between environments or client sites, system parameters are part of the reason.
+If Jobpac behaves differently between environments or client sites, system parameters are often part of the reason.

 Good practices for managing system parameters

 If something in Jobpac appears to behave differently than expected, it may be due to a parameter setting.
-In that case, your administrator or BuildingPoint Jobpac consultant can investigate and explain the configuration.
+Your administrator or BuildingPoint Jobpac consultant can investigate and explain the configuration.

 Comments